McCamant & Durrett Architects

 An Open Letter to Colleagues

 I hope that this note finds you well.
-Here at McCamant & Durrett Architects (MDA), we have weathered the economic storms of the last five years and have emerged strong, if not unscathed.
+Here at McCamant & Durrett Architects (MDA), we have weathered the economic storm of the last five years here in the U. S. and have successfully emerged.
 We have a workload of a half-a-dozen projects of varying sizes, in housing, master planning, affordable housing, childcare centers, as well as our continued work in cohousing.

-MDA is looking to hire a full-time Architect with a minimum of three to five years experience, who has knowledge and experience in multi-family housing and mixed-use projects.
+Architect: MDA is looking to hire a full-time Architect with a minimum of three to five years experience, who has knowledge and experience in multi-family housing and mixed-use projects.
 We use Vectorworks in our office, and Sketchup for 3D modeling.
-Experience in these software platforms is essential, along with the usual Adobe CS and MS Office products.
+Experience in these software platforms is preferred (but luckily Vectorworks is easy to learn), along with the usual Adobe CS and MS Office products.

 We are a small office these days, so whomever we hire will get to do some of everything.
 Project management skills are a plus, along with a sense of humor and flexibility.
 This is not a telecommuting position: we need someone who will be in our office five days a week.
 We seek someone who would be happy living in this natural wonderland of Nevada County, close to skiing and climbing, hiking and world-class mountain biking, with a strong arts tradition and a buoyant music scene.
 In addition to having extensive technical skills, and given our history of social responsibility, we seek someone who really cares.

-I write this letter, in part, because we have found that there seems to be a shortage of people out there with this mid-level range of experience in architecture, because—I believe—many young people have left the profession between 2008 and 2012.
+I write this letter, in part, because we have found that there seems to be a shortage of people out there with this mid-level range of experience in architecture, because — I believe — many young people have left the profession between 2008 and 2012.
 Meanwhile, the medieval aspects of our apprenticeship system hold far less appeal for millennials who have good technical skills.
 You really have to love environmental design and architecture to make this career path work.
-I am hoping you might know someone who is looking for work and whose qualifications would meet our needs.
+I am hoping you might be interested or that you know someone who is looking for work and whose qualifications would meet our needs.
 Please, let your acquaintances and colleagues know.

 Our work is award winning and highly acclaimed.
-But that pales in comparison to the gratification we at MDA feel when walking through one of our communities or school – incidentally, also a community.
-The mutual regard, and conviviality is palpable.
-The life between the buildings is what distinguishes our environments.
-“If it doesn’t work socially, why bother,” is a key tenet for our office.
+But that pales in comparison to the gratification we at MDA feel when walking through one of our communities or schools — incidentally, also a community.
+The mutual regard, and conviviality are palpable.
+The life between the buildings is what distinguishes our environments; “If it doesn’t work socially, why bother,” is a key tenet for our office.

 Another of our key concerns is sustainability.
-A typical cohousing unit in Nevada City uses minus $50 of electricity last year, and $100 worth of heat for the entire year, and that’s in the Lake Tahoe area.
+A typical cohousing unit in Nevada City used about minus $50 of electricity last year, and $100 worth of heat for the entire year, and that’s in the Lake Tahoe area.
 One of our clients said that before they moved in to Nevada City Cohousing they spent over $100 a month in utilities, now that’s what they spend for an entire year.
-Another client said recently that, in this rural location, he went from purchasing 5 to 6 tanks of gas for his car per month to less than one.
+Another client said recently that he has gone from purchasing 5 to 6 tanks of gas for his car per month prior to living in cohousing to less than one now that he lives in Wolf Creek Lodge Cohousing.
 That’s cohousing and that’s sustainable.
 We have been perfecting these practices long before LEED and we are extremely proud of our environments.

 We are looking for a specific set of skills:

 1) Technical competency.
-Knows Type 5 construction, inside & out.
+Knows Type V construction, inside & out.

 2) Knows and is not intimidated by the IBC, and all other building codes.